platformsh/platformsh-docs/use-platform/going-live.rst

 If you use multiple hostnames for your site, you need to add a CNAME record for each of them.
 For example: ``master-k4ywtmwigmmgc.eu.platform.sh`` and ``www-master-k4ywtmwigmmgc.eu.platform.sh``.

 .. note::
-  This will **not** work for a naked domain.
-In that case, you need to use a DNS provider that supports forwarding DNS queries (aka an ALIAS record).
+  This will **not** work for an apex (or "naked") domain.
+In that case, you need to use a DNS provider that supports forwarding DNS queries (such as the ALIAS record on `Amazon's Route 53 <http://aws.amazon.com/route53/>`_).
+Many other providers also work arounds to accomplish this goal.
+The most common is to add a CNAME record for the ``www`` host on the domain and then use the DNS provider's redirection service to redirect the apex over to the ``www`` version of the domain.
+Check with your DNS provider to see how they support this.